belli29/furnitart/README.md

 - user story1:

-User is looking for a new table but has rvery reduced space in his studio.
+User is looking for a new table but has very reduced space in his studio.
 User searches for table and order results for size (smaller to bigger).

 Finally he finds a product that he likes.
 He verifies the size and decides to purchase it.
 Intially he would like to pay by Stripe but notices that payment by PayPal invoice has a nice discount.

 He makes the preorder, makes a payment on Paypal and emails the payment number to the seller.

-After few days he receves an email, confirming payment has been confirmed.
+After few days he receives an email, confirming payment has been confirmed.
 After few more days he recieves an email confirming the shipment with a shipping tracking code.

 - Seller